1910 Queensland Rugby League season: England

-A team from Great Britain toured Australia and New Zealand.
+The 1910 Great Britain Lions tour saw a representative team from England's Northern Rugby Football Union tour Australia and New Zealand.
 They played three matches in Queensland, all at the Exhibition Ground in Brisbane.
 The first of two Test Matches between Australia and England was played in Sydney on 18 June.
 Before a crowd in excess of 40,000, Australia led 12-11 at half-time, but England finished stronger to win 27-20.
 Queensland’s only representative in the match, Charlie Woodhead, scored a late try, “by a magnificent piece of play.”

 England travelled to Queensland for matches on 25 and 29 June, however between these fixtures, on 27 June, England also played the Kangaroos in Sydney.
 Nine of the touring party played against the Kangaroos and in one of the matches against Queensland.
 Billy Batten played all three, with long trips on the “mail train” in between.
 Note, the Kangaroos team was composed of members of the team that toured England in 1908-09.

 England defeated Queensland in both matches, by 33 to 9 on Saturday 25th and by 15 to 4 on Wednesday 29th.
 Through a penalty goal, Queensland briefly led in the first match, but their only try came after five tries by England.
 Evan Lewis made a break to send Sid Fenely to the tryline, “where he grounded the leather with several burly Britishers going hard for his scalp.”

 The Second Test Match between Australia and England was played at the Exhibition Ground on 2 July.
 The pleasant weather and presence of seven Queenslanders in this Australian side perhaps contributed to an attendance of more than 18,000.
 The Brisbane Concert Band played during intervals and, “The ladies were present in large numbers, and their variegated gownings gave a very picturesque charm to the surroundings”.

 Australia scored three tries, converting only the third, to lead 11 to nil.
 England responded with two converted tries to trail by a point at half-time.
 The second stanza saw six tries scored but none converted.
 The “British Lions” put on four tries to lead 22-11.
 Australia then scored twice to trail by five.
 The Queensland Times reported, the “last quarter of an hour furnished probably one of the most exciting bouts of football that have ever been witnessed in a Brisbane arena.
 The Australians fought superbly to try to equalise matters.
 Indeed, they were within an ace of scoring on several occasions, with the vast crowd yelling most furiously "Go on, Aus–tralia!" ”.
 Full-time: England 22, Australia 17.

 Returning to Sydney, England next played two matches against Australasia, a composite of Australian and New Zealand players.
 The first match, on 9 July, was a 13-all draw and Australasia won the second, on 13 July, by 32 points to 15.
 Herbert Brackenreg was the sole Queensland representative in these matches.